 Q. What Pin Type And Length Should I Bring?

 A. The ideal range is 18-24mm.
 If you are using the robot, you can only use the “Hampton 18 mm” pins: see the requirements on the Automounter page for more details.

 Q. How Do I Acknowledge The BCSB In My Publication?

 A. Please include the following acknowledgement in any publications resulting from work conducted at the BCSB:

 The Berkeley Center for Structural Biology is supported in part by the National Institutes of Health, National Institute of General Medical Sciences, and the Howard Hughes Medical Institute.
-The Advanced Light Source is supported by the Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+The Advanced Light Source is a Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231.

 Please send us your citation — we’d like to hear about your work: BCSBBeamtime@lbl.gov.